 The number of domains you can add at any one time to the "Bulk Backlink Checker" tool.
 Without an account, it is limited to 5 domains, but increases depending on the level of your subscription plan.

-Citation Flow is a Majestic SEO Flow Metric, which is weighted by the number citations to a given URL, or Domain.
+Citation Flow is one of the Majestic SEO Flow Metrics, which is weighted by the number citations to a given URL, or Domain.